-- data contained in a Mercer compensation study from a prior fiscal year; - general business knowledge and experience of the Committee's members; - other general compensation information available to the Committee, such as perceived contribution to the Company's success, including areas outside the executive's core functions; and - the short-to-medium term total realizable compensation for each executive.
+- data contained in the Pearl Meyer study discussed above; - general business knowledge and experience of the Committee's members;

+- other general compensation information available to the Committee, such as perceived contribution to the Company's success, including areas outside the executive's core functions; and - the short-to-medium term total realizable compensation for each executive.

-As discussed above, the Mercer study reflected total compensation for similar positions at similarly situated companies with which the Company would expect to compete for executive talent.
-The Committee evaluated each executive's total compensation, with an emphasis on shifting a greater share of the executive's total compensation to incentive-based pay and also considered the executives' specific roles, responsibilities and experience, as well as other elements of each executive's compensation arrangement and considered the mix of short- and long-term elements in each executive's overall compensation plan.
+As discussed above, the Pearl Meyer study reflected total compensation for similar positions at similarly situated companies with which the Company would expect to compete for executive talent.
+The Committee evaluated each executive's total compensation, with an emphasis on shifting a greater share of the executive's total compensation to incentive-based pay and also considered the executives' specific roles, responsibilities, and experience, as well as other elements of each executive's compensation arrangement and considered the mix of short- and long-term elements in each executive's overall compensation plan.
 Generally, the greater an executive's responsibilities, the larger the potential award.
-For example, Mr. Toms, the most senior executive was awarded a larger potential incentive award than were other senior executives due to his senior standing within the Company and his larger share of responsibilities.
-The incentive opportunities were structured such that if consolidated net income or segment component operation income does not meet the target, the named executive officers would receive a reduced payment or no payment, but if consolidated net income or segment of segment component operating exceeded the target, incentive payments would increase at a rate greater than the increase in net income.
+For example, Mr. Hoff, the most senior executive, was awarded a larger potential incentive award than were other senior executives due to his senior standing within the Company and his larger share of responsibilities.
+The incentive opportunities were structured such that if consolidated net income does not meet the target, the named executive officers would receive a reduced payment or no payment, but if consolidated net income exceeded the target, incentive payments would increase at a rate greater than the increase in net income.
 This was designed to recognize exemplary consolidated net income achievement.
 In no event would an incentive payment be earned if less than 80% of the target level was attained.

-The award opportunities for each executive were as follows (expressed as a percentage of 2019 calendar year base salary):
+The award opportunities for each executive were as follows (expressed as a percentage of 2023 calendar year base salary):